crass00/ComicStreamer/README.md

 ## Further ToDo! / Help Wanted!

+Web Page
+- search result not limited to 10/20../100
+- publisher with special chars in name not recognized in entity browser
+- Remove showing null comics in table
+- Add popup to table make the thumb open the comic instead of the comic!
+- Log should be automaticlly updated
+- setup redirect with first run

+Database
+- Other databases backend support
+- Faster (or better database, __sqlalchemy wizard help needed!!!__)
+- New db features...
+- Very large dataset sqlite will bump into locked db file

+General
 - Find a good epub page to png/jpg converter for ebook support (pdf works great! better then any ebook reader)
 - OSX Calibre works... in remark to previous line :-) so other options/settings/windows?
-- ebook caching
+- ebook caching (now it does not delete)
 - Folder with images add as comic
 - Create Windows & Mac packages
 - Fix Cache did not work on xp :-/ (missing webp?)
 - Command Line options
-- Broke monitor
+- Broke monitor (check!)
-- Fix sqlite database is locked with large dataset
 - Show unscanned/error files!
 - Server won't shutdown if monitor is still checking files...
 - SWF support??
-- user dir/port (command line arguments) are not passed when restartexd
+- user dir/port (command line arguments) are not passed when restarted
+- PDF and Calibre converters location not working (hardcoded)
+- Better cache system with preloading

 ![screw](https://raw.githubusercontent.com/Tristan79/ComicStreamer/master/ad.png)